raspberrypilearning/olympic-rings/en/step_2.md

 --- task ---

-+ From the pen blocks add an erase all block.
+From the pen blocks, add an erase all block.

-+ Add a block to set the pen size to 10.
+Add a block to set the pen size to 10.

 ```blocks3
 when flag clicked